EnsembleUI/ensemble_docs/pages/apis/use-mock-api-response.md

       console.log('mockDataFromFunction='+uniqueId);
       response.body.list.push({name: 'mockDataFromFunction adding in onResponse - '+uniqueId});
 ```
-where the function could be define either in the `Global` script block on the current screen or in a separate script and imported in.
-Following is a sample function that is used in the `mockDataFromFunction` API in the yaml above -
+The above API `mockDataFromFunction` endpoint utilizes a function to generate and return mock data dynamically.
+The `mockResponse` property references the `getMockResponse()` function, which is responsible for generating the mock data.
+The function could be defined either in the `Global` script block on the current screen or in a separate script and imported in.
+This method offers greater flexibility and allows for more complex mock data generation logic.
 ```javascript
 var abc = 'var abc';
 function getMockResponse() {